raxcodes/raxcodes/README.md

 ## 💫 About Me
 <div style="text-align: center; padding: 10px;">
   <p>Hey there!
 I’m a code astronaut 🚀 who turns coffee into pixel-perfect interfaces.
-When I’m not exploring the digital cosmos, you’ll find me sketching designs or diving into the latest tech trends.</p>
+You’ll find me sketching designs or diving into the latest tech trends when I'm not exploring the digital cosmos.</p>
 </div>

 ## 🛠️ Tech Stack